 Taking Stereos with Binocular Cameras

-I’m going to mention the distance between the lenses of the cameras.
-It’s not because it’s a weird fetish of mine, it’s because it indicates the best distance from the subject for 3D depth.
+I’m going to mention the distance between the lenses of the cameras; it’s not because it’s a weird fetish of mine, it’s because it indicates the best distance from the subject for 3D depth.
 The 1/30th rule is dismissed by some, but it’s a good indication when you’re starting out: The distance between the lenses x 30 is an indication of how far away from the subject you should be.
-For a standard stereo camera with lenses 7cm apart, the best distance would be 2 metres 10 cm.
+For a standard stereo camera with lenses 7cm apart, for example, the best distance would be 2 metres 10 cm.

-You need to be careful if there’s anything in the foreground and try and avoid it if possible as it will make it appear too hyper and ruin the stereo window.
-If you’re too far away from the subject though, there will be very little depth.
-This information depends on how far you want to get into the geeky technical aspects, just remember to have fun first!
+You need to be careful if there’s anything in the foreground and try and avoid it if possible, as it will appear too hyper and ruin the stereo window.
+If you’re too far away from the subject, however, there will be very little depth.
+This information depends on how far you want to get into the geeky technical aspects, just remember to have fun first, and there’s a whole post to give a few helpful pointers here if you want to dive in.

 ______________________________________________